What are pottery and ceramics? Is there a difference? Is everything that is made out of clay pottery? Are all ceramics made out of clay?

 03 of 05

 Studio pottery (studio ceramics) can be quite diverse.
 Production potters are most active in making large quantities of ceramic wares such as plates, platters, dishes, bowls, and so on.
 Production potters can sit down with a hundred pounds of clay and throw the same form all day.
-The technique of throwing off the mound is often employed by production potters because it reduces time spent centering the clay and moving bats on and off the wheel head.
+Production potters often employ the technique of throwing off the mound because it reduces time spent centering the clay and moving bats on and off the wheel head.

 Other studio potters are more concerned with creating forms for their uniqueness and beauty.
 These "art" pieces might still retain full functionality, or they may move toward being more sculptural.
 Many of these are "one-off" pieces, meaning they are one-of-a-kind.